leafedbug-cmd/dwai-assistant/docs/setup-open-webui.md

 - See [docs/OPERATIONS.md](OPERATIONS.md) for operational procedures and API usage.
 - Sync additional documents: `.\scripts\sync_service_docs.ps1`
 - (Optional) Set up automated reindexing with `scripts/reindex_openwebui.ps1`

+## Feedback Loop (Local RAG)

+If you use the included `webui/` (Streamlit) UI, you can save feedback on whether an answer was correct.
+Feedback is written to `data/feedback/feedback.jsonl` and is used to speed up future parts lookups when the same model + short part description repeats.

 ## Additional Resources